 - a.
-Discourage aggregate resource extraction that creates undue impacts like excessive truck traffic, safety, and road conditions on adjacent land uses. - b.
-Encourage reclamation and rehabilitation of closed, abandoned or depleted aggregate removal or deposit sites in accordance with provincial best management practices for future development consistent with the Future Land Use Plan objectives and policies of the OCP. - c.
-Recognize existing aggregate potential shown in Schedule 9 Aggregate Resources.
+Discourage aggregate resource extraction that creates undue impacts on neighbourhood residential uses or like excessive truck traffic, safety, and road conditions issues on adjacent land uses. - b.
+Require depleted extraction areas to be rehabilitated in accordance with provincial best management practices and used for purposes consistent with Land Use Plan objectives and policies of the OCP. - c.
+Encourage reclamation and rehabilitation of closed, abandoned or depleted aggregate removal or deposit sites in accordance with provincial best management practices for future development consistent with the Future Land Use Plan objectives and policies of the OCP.

+d.
+Recognize existing aggregate potential shown in Schedule 9 - Aggregate Resources.
 Where an area is designated as "conditional," additional measures may be required to protect vegetation removal, and limit riparian encroachments, visual impacts, soil disturbance, or hydrological impacts.